Last week, I had one of the best after-work drives of my life.

-This year has been fairly exciting from a car point of view as I’ve managed to buy two of my dream cars: the aforementioned CSL and also the Peugeot 106 Rallye you see here.
+This year has been fairly exciting from a car point of view as I’ve managed to buy two of my dream cars: An M3 CSL and also the Peugeot 106 Rallye you see here.
 You can keep your supercars, if I could only have one ‘weekend’ car, it would be the Rallye.

 Last year I shared a story about a 106 Rallye replica on Speedhunters.
 The owner was cool and his approach to the build was inspiring.
 The comments showed that you guys, much like me, could not care less about supercar vloggers swinging their dicks around.
 I love Speedhunters and the attitude of the people that frequent this weird and wonderful community!

 Anyway, the chat I had with the Rallye rep owner at Castle Combe sparked my search for an S2 Rallye.
 I wanted to find a car that didn’t have any of the optional extras selected that took away from the simple ethos the Rallye had in its DNA, so it had to be a white, non-sunroof car, with no power assisted steering, and as close to standard as possible.
 Eventually, in April this car came up for sale just 30 miles from my house.